kashmithnisakya/money-manager-backend/fastapi_sql/README.md

-# Money Manager Fast-api Backend
+# Money Manager Fast-api Backend with Sqlalchemy and Postgres